-For detecting positrons, an annihilation target will be placed at the end of 90 degree beamline.
+For detecting positrons, an annihilation target will be placed at the end of the 90 degree beamline.
 I want to use NaI detectors to detect 511 keV photons.
 I acquired some NaI crystals from Idaho Accelerator Center (IAC).
-Since their own bases were not working properly, I built new PMT bases.
-I modified the design of model PA-14 from Saint-Gobain Crystals & Detectors Ltd. Now these detectors are tested, calibrated, and ready to be used for the measurement.
+Since their own bases relied on slow post-amplification, I built new PMT bases.
+I modified the design of model PA-14 from Saint-Gobain Crystals & Detectors Ltd. These detectors are tested, calibrated, and ready to be used for the measurement.
 Fig. 4 shows the crystals and the bases I built.
-Fig. 5 shows the spectrum taken by the detector.
+Fig. 5 shows the spectrum taken by the detector using button sources.